 Jenny Starling, the Junoesque cook, is back in action!
 This time, she’s hired as a full-time cook at the Avonsleigh Castle.
 Lord George Avonsleigh and his wife, Lady Vivienne Margaret are happy to meet Jenny – after all, the husband-wife duo are foodies and Jenny promises to cook delicacies that makes one drool.

-The castle Mystery is the fourth book in Jenny Starling series.
-Unlike the first three books where Jenny is present/discovers the scene of crime, in this story, she isn’t aware of the crime until the police call her in.
+The Castle Mystery is the fourth book in Faith Martin’s Jenny Starling Mystery series.
+Unlike the first three books where Jenny is present/discovers the scene of the crime, in this story, she isn’t aware of the crime until the police call her in.
 Also, this story was a tad slower than the first three.
-Jenny usually plays a major part in the crime solving part of the story, with poking her nose where it doesn’t belong and all, but in this case, I found her to be a tad less curious than before.
+Jenny usually plays a major part in the crime-solving part of the story, with poking her nose where it doesn’t belong and all, but in this case, I found her to be a tad less curious than before.

 Characters: Lord and Lady Avonleigh; Lady Roberta (their granddaughter); Malcolm Powell-Brooks – Roberta’s art teacher; Ava Simmons – Roberta’s governess; Meecham the butler; Gayle Meecham – lady’s maid (and butler’s daughter); Janice Beale – parlor maid; Elsie Bingham – kitchen maid;Detective Inspector John Bishop and Sergeant Myers.